hawkinsw/CPPTimes/OOPIntro.md

   }
 ```

 What is happening here?
-First, look at the parameter: it's a reference to an instance of a (unchangeable, i.e., `const`ant) `Date`.
-Next, look at the body: it is setting the values of the member variables of the object being constructed to the values of the member variables of the `Date` instance passed as a parameter.
-(Brief aside: Why can this code access the member variables of the `other_date` without going through the getters?
+First, look at the parameter: it's a reference to an instance of a (unchangeable, i.e., `const`ant) Date class.
+Next, look at the body: it is setting the values of the member variables of the object being constructed to the values of the member variables of the Date instance passed as a parameter.[^access_aside] The result is that this constructor is constructing a new instance of a Date that is a _copy_ of an existing instance of a Date.
+We can use it like this:

+[^access_aside]: Brief aside: Why can this code access the member variables of the `other_date` without going through the getters?
 I thought that those member variables were `private`?
 They are `private`.
-But, remember: you can always access private member variables of a class in the implementation of that class!).
-The result is that this constructor is constructing a new instance of a `Date` that is a _copy_ of an existing instance of a `Date`.
-We can use it like this:
+But, remember: you can always access private member variables of a class in the implementation of that class!

 ```C++
   Date february_ninth_nineteeneightytwo{2, 9, 1982};